-Although Bernard, who has learning difficulties, was anxious about moving into a new home, he was also looking forward to a fresh start at a ForHousing Supported Housing scheme in Eccles.
+Although Bernard, who has learning difficulties, was anxious about moving into a new home, he was also looking forward to a fresh start at a ForHousing Supported Housing scheme.

 Once he settled in, Bernard attended his first lunch club and quickly found his feet within the community.

 Bernard said: “I was a bit nervous when I went to my first social activity, but my neighbours and the scheme co-ordinator made it so welcoming that my worries quickly disappeared.”